A&P Group

-A&P Group Ltd is the largest ship repair and conversion company in the UK, with three shipyards located in Hebburn, Middlesbrough and Falmouth.
+A&P Group Limited is the largest ship repair and conversion company in the United Kingdom, with three shipyards located in Hebburn, Middlesbrough and Falmouth.
 The company undertakes a wide variety of maintenance and repair work on commercial and military ships with projects ranging from a two-day alongside repair period through to multimillion UK pound conversion projects lasting for a year or more.